 "You don't like Yan Yan, Mama?"

 "I never liked biscuits," I said while picking up the two bags of groceries from the counter.
-After I did so, I faced Ao.
+After I had them secure in my hands, I faced my daughter.

-I looked sloppy and unmotherly because of my rumpled blue t-shirt and the visible grains of cooked rice sticking to the end of my jeans.
-Thankfully there weren't any problems with my physical features; my shoulder length hair wasn't frazzled by the day's activities, I had washed my face before going out to buy groceries and my naturally light brown skin looked nice whether dry or not.
+I looked sloppy and unmotherly because of my rumpled blue t-shirt and the grains of cooked rice sticking to the end of my jeans.
+Thankfully there weren't any other problems with my physical features; my shoulder length hair wasn't frazzled by the day's activities, I had washed my face before buying the groceires and my natural light brown skin looked nice whether dry or not.

 "Ao, stay here for a little bit.
 I'm just going to fix my clothes."